rachelselinar/DREAMPlaceFPGA/README.md

 ## Citation

-If you use LGE routine in your work, please cite:
+If you use DREAMPlaceFPGA in your work, please cite:

 ```
 R. S. Rajarathnam, M. B. Alawieh, Z. Jiang, M. A. Iyer and D. Z. Pan, "DREAMPlaceFPGA: An Open-Source Analytical Placer for Large Scale Heterogeneous FPGAs using Deep-Learning Toolkit," IEEE/ACM Asian and South Pacific Design Automation Conference (ASP-DAC), Jan 17-20, 2022 (accepted).